Why Investing is Important?

 Investing in precious metals is known as bullion investing.
 Purchase of Gold and Silver coins, bars, and other minted metals as an investment purpose.
 Purely based on the market price of gold and silver (excluding making charges), these investments are a perfect hedge against inflation if done over a long period of time.
 When investing, an individual has to not consider the design and markings of the asset but purely invest based on the base metal quality and quantity.

 It is a defensive strategy used by various veteran investors.
-Who suggests to hold the precious metals in one’s portfolio at an average of 10% in the entire holdings.
+Who suggests holding the precious metals in one’s portfolio at an average of 10% in the entire holdings.

-A bank savings account maintained under the regulations of the banking Act 1949.
+Bank savings account maintained under the regulations of the banking Act 1949.
 It is a simple saving, withdrawal account with regulated access.
 Provides an interest income of 3% – 4% on an annual basis.
-The interest income is eligible for the deductions up to Rs.
+The interest income is eligible for deductions up to Rs.
 10,000 u/s 80TTA.
 And, excess income is taxable based on slab rates.

 Recurring Deposit Account: